An Optimal Switching Approach for Bird Migration: Abstract

 \section{Abstract}

 Bird migration is an adaptive behavior ultimately aiming at optimizing survival and reproductive success.
-We propose an optimal switching model to study bird migration, where birds' migration behaviors are modeled as switching between different stochastic diffusion processes.
-For individual with perfect information, we formulate the Hamilton-Jacobi Bellman equations which are then solved numerically to obtain the expected payoff and corresponding optimal control.
-For individuals with partial information, we complement the dynamic programming method with stochastic simulations to study the optimal strategies and the effect of information in such a setting.
-Finally, we apply the model to answer several specific biological questions by characterizing the optimal strategies of birds under different scenarios.
+We propose an optimal switching model to study bird migration, where birds' migration behaviors can be efficiently modeled as switching between different stochastic differential equations.
+For individuals with perfect information regarding the environment, we implement numeric methods to see the expected payoff and corresponding optimal control.
+For individual with only partial information of the environment, we combine the finite difference method and stochastic simulations to investigate the change of the bird's optimal strategy.
+Based on biological backgrounds, we characterizing the optimal strategies of birds under different scenarios and these behaviors depend on the specific assumptions of the model.